uncerso/ucc/README.md

 2) run <code>make</code>

 # How to use
-<code> ./ucc path_to_the_file_to_be_compiled </code>
+To build and run a program from sources:

-The result of the compilation will be placed in the current work directory and named <code>out</code>.
+<code> ./run [-v] source1 source2 ... [--args arg1 arg2 ...]</code>

 # Compilers
-If you want to compile a file in some language, you have to additionally install its compiler from the following table
+If you want to compile a file in some language, you have to additionally install its compiler from the following table or run install_dependencies_for_fedora.sh

 | Language | Compiler |
 | -------- | -------- |